 Skip to main content

-We’re updating Fin’s Messenger experience to make conversations more natural, human, and effective.
-These changes improve how Fin interacts with your customers, when and how it escalates to your team, and how answer sources are presented.
+Fin now responds in a way that feels even more natural, human, and effective.
+These improvements enhance how Fin interacts with your customers, when and how it escalates to your team, and how answer sources are presented.

 These improvements don't impact your Fin settings or existing handover rules and escalation guidance.

-• Indicate that Fin has answered their question by responding positively (e.g., typing “That helped,” “Yes,” or “OK, thanks”) when Fin asks, “Did that help?”
+• Indicate that Fin has answered their question by responding positively (e.g., “That helped,” “Yes,” or “OK, thanks”).

 See the FAQs for further information on how resolutions are counted.